seatsio/seatsio-dotnet/README.md

 ...
 ```

 You can find your _workspace secret key_ in the [settings section of the workspace](https://app.seats.io/workspace-settings).
-It is important that you keep your _secret key_ private and not expose it in-browser calls unless it is password protected.

 The region should correspond to the region of your account: